zadigeki/aimodelvalidation-jetson/Supervision-README.md

-# AI Model Validation - Roboflow Supervision Integration ✅ WORKING
+# AI Model Validation - Roboflow Supervision Integration ✅ PRODUCTION READY

 ## 🎯 **WHAT WE'VE ACHIEVED - REAL RESULTS**

 We have successfully built and tested a **fully functional** AI model validation system with real Roboflow Supervision integration.
 This is **not a mock system** - it uses actual YOLO models for object detection on your videos and images.

+### 🆕 **Latest Updates (August 2025):**
+- **🧹 Automatic Cleanup System**: Prevents disk space issues by removing old demo files
+- **📹 Video Annotation**: Real-time object detection overlays on processed videos
+- **🎯 Enhanced .gitignore**: Excludes all training data and large files from Git
+- **📦 Complete Dependencies**: Updated requirements.txt with all necessary packages
+- **🚀 Quick Start Guide**: Step-by-step setup instructions in requirements.txt

 ### ✅ **Confirmed Working Features:**